dfsantamaria/POC4COMMERCE/README.md

    - "MyTemplateBehavior" is the entity name of the behavior template.
    - "MyTemplateGoal" is the entity name of the goal template.
    - "MyTemplateTask" is the entity name of the task template.
-   - "MyTemplateTaskOperator" and "action" are the entity name of the task operator  and the operator action as defined in OASIS-ABox.
+   - "MyTemplateTaskOperator" and "action" are, respectively, the entity name of the task operator  and the operator action as defined in OASIS-ABox.
-   - "MyTemplateOperatorArgument" and "actionArgument" are the entity name of the operator argument and the operator argument as defined in OASIS-ABox.
+   - "MyTemplateOperatorArgument" and "actionArgument" are, respectively, the entity name of the operator argument and the operator argument as defined in OASIS-ABox.
-   - A list of elements of type:
+   - A list of elements of the form:
      - [MyTemplateTaskObject, taskObjectProperty, objectTemplate] </br>
        where: </br>
          - "MyTemplateTaskObject" is the entity name of the task object.
          - "taskObjectProperty" is the either "refersAsNewTo" or "refersExactlyTo".
          - "objectTemplate" is the element associated to the task object.
-   - A list of elements of type:
+   - A list of elements of the form:
      - [MyTemplateInput1, taskInputProperty, input1] </br>
        where: </br>
         - "MyTemplateInput1" is the entity name of the input.
         - "taskInputProperty" is the either "refersAsNewTo" or "refersExactlyTo".
         - "input" is the element associated to the input element.
-   - A list of elements of type:
+   - A list of elements of the form:
      - [MyTemplateOutput1, taskOutputProperty, output1] </br>
        where: </br>
        - "MyTemplateOutput1" is the entity name of the output.
-       - "taskOutputProperty" is the either "refersAsNewTo" or "refersExactlyTo".
+       - "taskOutputProperty" is either "refersAsNewTo" or "refersExactlyTo".
-       - "output" is the element associated to the output element.
+       - "output" is the element associated with the output element.

  - Connect the behavior with the related template